ingridsfd/AboutMe/README.md

-# Hi👋 Ingrid here!
+# Hi👩‍🚀 Ingrid here!

 👩‍💻On my way to become a Full-Stack Developer.

 # Now:

-✨ Coursing the program of Software Development Fundamentals at CoreCode.io
+✨ Finishing the program of Software Development Fundamentals at CoreCode.io

-1. [ ] Next: Introduction to JAVA ✨
+Up next: Full Stack course program at CoreCode.io & Introduction to JAVA ✨

 # BIO: